 so also you will partake of the consolation.

-# from

-so also you will partake of the consolation.

 The word “comfort” or “consolation” carries the idea of to make strong.
-The person who has consolation can cope with anything that may come their way.
+The person who has consolation can cope with anything that may come his way.

 Our troubles are never accidental.